thermalogic/Practices/P4/README.md

 ## Problem

 John V. Guttag.
-Introduction to Computation and Programming Using Python.
-Revised and expanded edition.
-MIT Press.
-2013.08.
+Introduction to Computation and Programming Using Python: With Application to Understanding Data(Second Edition).
+MIT Press, 2016.

-**16.4 Statistical Measures Don't, Tell the Whole Story**（Page226-227）
+**21.5 Statistical Measures Don't, Tell the Whole Story**（Page411-412）

-  * In 1973, the statistician F.J.
+In 1973, the statistician F.J.
 Anscombe published a paper containing the table below.
 It contains the <x, y> coordinates of the points in each of four data sets.

 |x0 |y0|x1|y2|x2|y2|x3|y3|
 | ---- |:------:| :------:| :------:|  :------:| :------:| :------:|  ----:|